pnarimani/RTLTMPro/README.md

 When checked, RTL Text Mesh Pro will try to fix rich text tags.

 # Known Issues
-* InputField (and anything that was designed to work with TextMeshProUGUI script) will not work.
+* InputField, Dropdown (and anything that was designed to work with TextMeshProUGUI script) will not work unless you do these steps below.
-  Why it doesn't work?
-We need to override the `text` property of `TextMeshProUGUI`.
+  **Why it doesn't work?** We need to override the `text` property of `TextMeshProUGUI`.
 But the `text` property is not defined `virtual`.
 You need to manually make the property virtual.
   * Open `TMP_Text.cs` from TextMeshPro source code
   * add virtual keyword to text property.
   ![Text](Screenshots/TextProperty.PNG)
   * Open `RTLTextMeshPro.cs` and uncomment the top line where it says `//#define RTL_OVERRIDE`
-  * Now you can use InputFields (and Dropdowns in future)
+  * Now you can use InputFields and Dropdowns.

 # Contribution
 All contributions are welcomed.
 Just make sure you follow the project's code style.